How Does Equity Release on Jointly Owned Property Work?

 So, equity release is it worth it?

-Yes.
-It can be a vital tool for covering care costs or adapting your home for mobility needs.
+Yes, it’s worth it and can be a vital tool for covering care costs or adapting your home for mobility needs.

 The two prevalent forms of equity release are lifetime mortgages and home reversion plans.